The Queen’s busy October schedule

 – October 16: The Queen enjoys a day at the races at Ascot, and presents the trophy after the Queen Elizabeth II Stakes during the Qipco British Champion Day.

-– October 19: The Queen has three engagements, two virtual audiences with the Japanese ambassador and the EU ambassador, and then hosts an evening reception at Windsor Castle to mark the Global Investment Summit.

-– October 20: The Queen is under strict orders to rest and “reluctantly” cancels a two-day trip to Northern Ireland.
+– October 20: She is under strict orders to rest and “reluctantly” cancels a two-day trip to Northern Ireland.

 – October 21: Buckingham Palace confirms the Queen spent the previous night in hospital for “preliminary investigations”.